padjohn/norygami.github.io/sub/anarchy/anarchy.md

 ----
-# A world born from a wish.
+# A world born from a dream.
 ## A deep desire to go back.
 To live and die forever.
 Among a bunch of friends.